WojciechMatuszewski/programming-notes/system-design-and-architecture/solidbook.md

 ## The Walking Skeleton

 - The _walking skeleton_ is **just enough infrastructure and "code structure" to get you started**.

   - You build it during _iteration zero_, **before you develop any features**.

+- It **allows you to validate that all the architectural pieces you have in place work end-to-end**.
+  - This is very valuable, as you will be building upon those pieces all the time!
+  - In addition, **validating functionality end-to-end early on** helps you uncover any potential issues you overlooked in your initial design.
+    - It is not a question of IF this happens but WHEN this happens.

+In this section, Khalil walks us through the process of **creating the _walking skeleton_ by using end-to-end BDD test that DRIVES the implementation**.
+It is quite fascinating seeing an end-to-end test used in very TDD-like scenario.

+- **While you can certainly overdo it, adding a layer of indirection is usually very helpful**.
+  - Consider the _Page Object_ pattern for end-to-end tests.
+By "hiding" a lot of code behind a method call, you make your tests less brittle!

+## Pair Programming

+I only skimmed this chapter since I'm well acquainted with the topic.

+The most important thing to understand about _pair programming_ is this: **it will save you a lot of time in the long run** as it drastically shortens the feedback loop – you are coding and having your code reviewed at the same time!

+## Test-Driven Development Workflow

+- **TDD is a tool that enables you to complete your work faster**.

+  - By _complete_ I really do mean _complete_.
+No more "follow up" tickets.

+- **The technique Khalil recommends is _Double Loop TDD_**.

+  - It comprises of the "inner loop" – the _unit test_, and the "outer loop" – the _acceptance test_.
+  - If both pass, you are done with the feature!

+- **TDD requires discipline** to get right.

+  - You will be tempted to write more code than necessary.
+You ought to resist that temptation!

+- **TDD is also quite difficult because our code is often not written in a "test-first" mindset**.

+  - Ever had to manipulate the `process.env` in your tests?
+That is a sign of mixed _infrastructure code_ with what you are testing.
+    - Use _dependency inversion_ to combat this issue.
+  - Ever had to setup a huge test harness to run the _system under test_?
+That is a sign of _single responsibility principle violation_.
+    - Make your code more modular to combat this issue.
+      - Perhaps some things should live in different domain?

+- **There are _two_ TDD "schools" of though**.

+  - The "Chicago" TDD where you test _inside out_.
+    - Starting from the very core you build your way _outwards_.
+  - The "London" TDD where you test _outside in_.
+    - Starting from the very edge you build your way _inwards_.
+  - Some people tend to be dogmatic about the approach, but **the true masters of TDD mix the approaches as they see fit**.
+    - Once again, just like in life, nothing is purely white or black.
+      - Being dogmatic about something is not helpful as it prevents you from learning more about "the other side".

+- The **refactoring part of TDD is where the design happens**.
+  - When you have a passing test, now it is time to refactor, collapse duplication and so on.
+    - If you are disciplined about the process, you would also make any structural and architectural changes in this step.

+## Test-Driven Development Basics